“Somewhere in the archives of crudest instinct is recorded the truth that it is better to be endangered and free than

 About the endangered part, I think we are all endangered but mostly fail to recognize it.
 Life is short and unpredictable, regardless of how hard we try to control it.
 So I’m acknowledging that truth and taking my risks while pursuing a dream.

 You don’t have to travel around the world to pursue a dream, that’s just ours.
 That might sound awful to you.
 Your dream might have to do with relationships, careers, new things you want to try, or habits you want to build.
-It could be anything, but it probably won’t happen with our change and discomfort.
+It could be anything, but it probably won’t happen without change and discomfort.

 What is it that you really want in your life?

 What would make you wake up excited every day?

 Are you giving up a chance to really connect with who you are and become who you want to be by making the choice to stay comfortable?